sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/metrics/index.md

 ### Largest Contentful Paint
 The Largest Contentful Paint (LCP) metric reports the render time of the largest content element visible in the viewport.

+### Element timings
+Measure when specfific elements occur on the screen.
+To get this metric you need to annotate your HTML element with the attribute **elementtiming**.

+### Cumulative Layout Shift
+Cumulative Layout Shift (CLS) measures the sum total of all individual layout shift scores for every unexpected layout shift that occurs during the entire lifespan of the page.
+This is a Chrome only metric.
+We report this in % (how many percentage of the layout moved).

 ### Time To DOM Content Flushed
 Internal Firefox metric activated by setting the preference  **dom.performance.time_to_dom_content_flushed.enabled** to true.